Splode/hackwild/_posts/2020-06-03-event-handling-techniques.md

 ### Custom Events

-Passing data in events in this method involves using `CustomEvent` in place of the `Event` interface.
-Back in the Timer class, let's add a new event that exposes some event data.
+Passing event data in this method involves using `CustomEvent` in place of the `Event` interface.
+Back in the Timer class, let's change the 'complete' event so that it exposes some event data.

 The `CustomEvent` constructor takes an optional 'detail' argument.
 We can use the 'detail' object to hold any data we want available on the event.